 Left Field NYC

-Left Field NYC was started in 1998 and has grown to be a staple for specialty American made denim.
+Left Field NYC was started in 1998 and has grown to be a staple for specialty American made denim, produced in New York (obviously).
 “For me, it’s not authentic if it’s not made in USA and our image reflects American culture, so there’s no other legitimate way to do it,” says Christian McCann, founder at Left Field.
 They also love to incorporate a bit of American history into the inspiration for their jeans, focused on the hard working coal miner, since Christian is from PA where some of the best coal in the world is mined.
 It’s everywhere, from a coal miner’s bandanna printed on each pocket, to the leather label art and buttons on the jeans.
 “These are the things that our customers appreciate: top quality American manufacturing, using the best denims available and American made copper burrs, rivets and buttons,” says McCann.
 They have styles in black and indigo, most with a bit of a slim (but not skinny) rocker fit.
 We love the Cone Mills Chelsea Jean (see below), which are great for everyday wear.

 Cone Mills Chelsea Jean – For Men